 Abstract

-The prevention, early discovery and effectively treatment of patients with hepato-cellular carcinoma (HCC) remain a global medical challenge.
+The prevention, early discovery and effective treatment of patients with hepatocellular carcinoma (HCC) remain a global medical challenge.
 At present, HCC is still mainly treated by surgery, supplemented by vascular embolization, radio frequency, radiotherapy, chemotherapy and biotherapy.
-Applications of multikinase inhibitor sorafenib, chimeric antigen receptor T cells, or PD-1/PD-L1 inhibitors can prolong the median survival of HCC patients.
-However, the treatment efficacy is still unsatisfactory because of HCC metastasis and postoperative recurrence.
-In the process of hepatocytes malignant transformation, HCC tissues can express and secrete many kinds of specific biomarkers, or oncogenic antigen molecules into blood, for example, alpha-fetoprotein, glypican-3, Wnt3a (one of the key signaling molecules in the Wnt/β-catenin pathway), insulin-like growth factor (IGF)-II or IGF-I receptor, vascular endothelial growth factor, secretory clusterin and so on.
-In addition, the combining immunotherapy with non-coding RNAs might improve anti-cancer efficacy.
-These biomarkers not only contribute to HCC diagnosis or prognosis, they but also might become the molecular-targets for HCC therapy under developing or clinical trials.
-This article reviews some new progressions of emerging biomarkers in basic researches or clinical trials for HCC immunotherapy.
+The application of multikinase inhibitor sorafenib, chimeric antigen receptor T cells, or PD-1/PD-L1 inhibitors can prolong the median survival of HCC patients.
+However, the treatment efficacy is still unsatisfactory due to HCC metastasis and postoperative recurrence.
+During the process of hepatocyte malignant transformation, HCC tissues can express and secrete many types of specific biomarkers, or oncogenic antigen molecules into blood, for example, alpha-fetoprotein, glypican-3, Wnt3a (one of the key signaling molecules in the Wnt/β-catenin pathway), insulin-like growth factor (IGF)-II or IGF-I receptor, vascular endothelial growth factor, secretory clusterin and so on.
+In addition, combining immunotherapy with non-coding RNAs might improve anti-cancer efficacy.
+These biomarkers not only contribute to HCC diagnosis or prognosis, but may also become molecular targets for HCC therapy under developing or clinical trials.
+This article reviews the progress in emerging biomarkers in basic research or clinical trials for HCC immunotherapy.

 Key Words: hepatocellular carcinoma; immunotherapy; carcinoembryonic proteins; specific biomarkers; Wnt/β-catenin pathway; signal molecules